Guidelines on Student Appearance/Dress for Clinical Practice Courses

 - Professional appearance and appropriate/functional apparel for a specific occupational situation is learned.
 A professional program has a responsibility to teach, monitor for, and ensure, the professional appearance of students when engaged in clinical education experiences and specific to diverse clinical settings.

-- Appearance of students in clinical facilities impacts on the reputation of the School of Physical Therapy and the profession of physical therapy.
+- Appearance of students in clinical facilities impacts on the reputation of the School of Rehabilitation Science and the profession of physical therapy.